Painless Hidden Incision Bunion Surgery

 Depending on the size of the enlargement, misalignment of the toe, and pain experienced, conservative treatments may not be adequate to prevent progressive damage from bunions.
 In these cases, bunion surgery, known as a bunionectomy, may be advised to remove the bunion and realign the toe.
-Dr. Lucas utilizes a “Hidden Incisional” approach when perfoming bunion surgery.
-He realizes that Aesthetics is just as important in addition to comfort and structural realignment of bunion deformities.
+Dr. Lucas utilizes a “hidden incision” approach when performing bunion surgery.
+He realizes that aesthetics is just as important as comfort and structural realignment of bunion deformities.

 If you have a bunion that you need treated, be sure to contact our experts at Renuva Xtremity in Memphis.
 Whether we can solve your problem with some orthotic devices and exercises or you need surgery to treat your bunions, our team can help.
 Contact us today to schedule an appointment with Dr. Nathan Lucas!